-Ideally, athletes should demonstrate all of these movement skills instinctively!
+Ideally, athletes should demonstrate all of these movement skills for baseball instinctively!
 Tell the athlete the outcome that you want.
 For example: from a base stealing stance at 1st base, “get to 2nd base as explosively as you possibly can!”
 Chances are they will do it the right way!
-If they do not then that’s where our coaching skills come into play and we can start to break down the described techniques.
+If they do not then that’s where our coaching skills come into play.
+We can start to break down the described techniques.
 If we start with too much technical work we may very well coach them out of something that they already instinctively execute!

 Baseball has been slowing down for a while now but with advanced metrics showing the value that speed has on team success beyond base running (defensive run prevention…) it’s well past due that coaches get back to helping their athletes develop these techniques.
 Any athlete, whether they are deemed “slow” or “fast”, can become faster with dedicated work on the necessary techniques.
 While there certainly is something to be said for genetic factors (some athletes may indeed be born to run) there is room for improvement for all athletes!
 Developing better situational awareness, improving reaction time and becoming more technically sound and efficient can and will make your athletes FASTER!

-Coach Phil Loomis is a fitness professional and nutrition coach at Life Time Athletic in Bloomfield, MI as well as a strength and conditioning coach for the Michigan Red Sox in Birmingham, MI.
+Coach Phil Loomis is a fitness professional and nutrition coach at Life Time Athletic in Bloomfield, MI.
+He is also a strength and conditioning coach for the Michigan Red Sox in Birmingham, MI.
 He was also the head coach and CEO of Forever Fit in Troy, MI.
-He is currently certified as a Strength and Conditioning Specialist, Youth Athletic Development Specialist, Speed and Agility Specialist, Corrective Exercise Specialist, and a Precision Nutrition Certified Coach among others.
+Coach Loomis is currently certified as a Strength and Conditioning Specialist, Youth Athletic Development Specialist, and a Speed and Agility Specialist.
+In addition, he is a Corrective Exercise Specialist, and a Precision Nutrition Certified Coach among others.

-Coach Loomis played Division 1 college baseball and it was then that he developed the appreciation for the impact that off-field performance training and nutrition can have for developing athletes.
+Coach Loomis played Division 1 college baseball.
+It was then that he developed the appreciation for the impact that off-field performance training and nutrition can have for developing athletes.
 His passion for youth and sports performance lead him to start Forever Fit.
 His training experience has lead him to develop a deep appreciation for corrective exercise and long-term athletic development strategies.
-He specializes in functional anatomy and bio-mechanics as they relate to program design and corrective exercise; youth athletic development; and rotational/overhead athlete performance enhancement.
+He specializes in functional anatomy and bio-mechanics as they relate to program design.
+He is also an expert in corrective exercise; youth athletic development; and rotational/overhead athlete performance enhancement.